MyPureCloud/genesys-spark/docs/migrations/v3/readme.md

 * Set the `allowSyntheticDefaultImports` compiler option  to "true" in your host apps tsconfig.json.
 Omitting this option will cause build errors in your app.
 This new requirement is related to the a new dependency (vega-lite) which was added as part of our visualization work.
 (`allowSyntheticDefaultImports: true` is implied by `esModuleInterop: true`, so if the `esModuleInterop` is already enabled, `allowSyntheticDefaultImports` does not need to be explicitly added)
-* The stylesheet provided by the library is now manditory.
+* The stylesheet provided by the library is now mandatory.
 The library provides a baseline set of CSS styles in this stylesheet in the package under `dist/genesys-webcomponents/genesys-webcomponents.css`.
-In previous versions the inclusion of this stylesheet was strongly recommended but now due to limitation in css selectors for slotted elements the stylesheet is manditory.
+In previous versions the inclusion of this stylesheet was strongly recommended but now due to limitation in css selectors for slotted elements the stylesheet is mandatory.

 ## V2 Beta Components Promoted to Stable in V3
 Action: *(required)* remove `-beta` from the tag name of the component.